Skip to main content

 4. Bounding-Box Inference (BBI):

-A novel uncertainty measure that relies on bounding-box approximations of possible outcomes.
+BBI uses a bounding-box over states and actions to infer upper and lower bounds on the TD targets.
 Consider a bounding-box over states s=[s,s]\overline{\underline{s}} = [\underline{s}, \overline{s}] and over actions a\overline{\underline{a}}.
 Define:

 q(st,at)=infsst,aatq^(s,a),q(st,at)=supsst,aatq^(s,a).\underline{q}(\overline{\underline{s}}_t,\overline{\underline{a}}_t) = \inf_{s\in\overline{\underline{s}}_t,a\in\overline{\underline{a}}_t}\hat{q}(s,a), \quad \overline{q}(\overline{\underline{s}}_t,\overline{\underline{a}}_t)=\sup_{s\in\overline{\underline{s}}_t,a\in\overline{\underline{a}}_t}\hat{q}(s,a).